ashbb/shoes_tutorial_walkthrough/README.md

-Original web site written by \_why was: http://shoooes.net/tutorial/
+This is the copy of original web site written by \_why: http://shoooes.net/tutorial/

 It's now gone. :(